 For example, if your engagement surveys have uncovered that employees value being able to voice their opinions at work, tell candidates how employees can express their ideas.
 If learning and development is a high driver of engagement, share information about your learning and development programs.
 Then ask them if these things are important to them.
 This will give both you and the candidate an idea of how happy you’d be working together.

-2. Be honest about the good and the bad
+2. Be honest about the highs and lows

 Candidates know that no company is perfect.
 Having your recruiting material paint the organization as wonderful in every way won’t fool them.
 In fact, it might cause them to lose trust in you.